yusufarsln98/leaflet-scribe/README.md

 ### Changing a drawing handlers options

-You can change a draw handlers options after initialisation by using the `setDrawingOptions` method on the Leaflet.draw control.
+You can change a draw handlers options after initialisation by using the `setDrawingOptions` method on the Leaflet Scribe control.

 E.g. to change the colour of the rectangle: